-Jeff Eiser has 29 years of practical work experience in the administration of one of the largest local corrections systems in the United States.
-He has extensive experience and expertise in the operation and staffing of small, medium and large jail facilities.
+Jeff Eiser has over 29 years of practical work experience in the operation and administration of one of the largest local corrections systems in the United States.
+He has extensive experience and expertise in the daily operation and staffing of small, medium and large jail facilities.
+Mr. Eiser holds a Bachelor's Degree in Criminal Justice from the University of Dayton and a Master's Degree in Education from Xavier University.

 Mr. Eiser offers a unique combination of real life experience, a researcher and adjunct instructor of criminal justice at the undergraduate university level.
 He has a distinct advantage over other criminal justice experts because he has personal experience in every facet of a corrections/jail facility.

-Mr. Eiser has assisted attorneys since 1994 as an expert witness (federal and state courts) in the areas of staff negligence, inmate assault (failure to protect), staff use-of-force, Corrections Emergency Response Teams (CERT), prisoner medical care and standards, in custody deaths, inmate suicide, sexual assault by staff/other prisoner, conditions of confinement, inmate supervision, "deliberate indifference", prisoner classification and housing, strip/body cavity searches, accommodations for disabled prisoners, the training of correctional staff and jail/prison policies and procedures.
+Mr. Eiser has assisted attorneys since 1994 as a jail operations expert witness and has been qualified and testified (federal and state courts) in areas of corrections facility operations and staffing; jail intake and screening procedures; staff negligence; inmate assault (failure to protect); staff use-of-force; prisoner access to medical and mental health care; in-custody deaths; inmate suicide; sexual assault by staff/other prisoner; conditions of confinement; inmate classification, housing and supervision; strip/body cavity searches; jail record procedures; accommodations for disabled prisoners; jail/prison standards, policies and procedures; and the training of correctional staff, supervisors and administrators.

 University of Dayton